metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `additional_roles` (List of String) AdditionalRoles is a chained list of Role ARNs which the SecretManager provider will sequentially assume before assuming Role
+- `additional_roles` (List of String) AdditionalRoles is a chained list of Role ARNs which the provider will sequentially assume before assuming the Role
-- `auth` (Attributes) Auth defines the information necessary to authenticate against AWS if not set aws sdk will infer credentials from your environment see: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--provider--aws--auth))
+- `auth` (Attributes) Auth defines the information necessary to authenticate against AWSif not set aws sdk will infer credentials from your environmentsee: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials (see [below for nested schema](#nestedatt--spec--provider--aws--auth))
 - `external_id` (String) AWS External ID set on assumed IAM roles
-- `role` (String) Role is a Role ARN which the SecretManager provider will assume
+- `role` (String) Role is a Role ARN which the provider will assume
+- `secrets_manager` (Attributes) SecretsManager defines how the provider behaves when interacting with AWS SecretsManager (see [below for nested schema](#nestedatt--spec--provider--aws--secrets_manager))
 - `session_tags` (Attributes List) AWS STS assume role session tags (see [below for nested schema](#nestedatt--spec--provider--aws--session_tags))
 - `transitive_tag_keys` (List of String) AWS STS assume role transitive session tags.
-Required when multiple rules are used with SecretStore
+Required when multiple rules are used with the provider

 <a id="nestedatt--spec--provider--aws--auth"></a>
 ### Nested Schema for `spec.provider.aws.transitive_tag_keys`